shawnlawson/XAI-Visual-Guts/ML_Realtime_Setup.md

 # Realtime Setup

 Setting up for local computer realtime ML evaluation is similar to setting up for training.
-The following is description of how I did my setup.
+The following is the description of how I built my setup.

 ## Installation